 Stranded embroidery floss is the standard material used for modern embroidery.
 The thread consists of 6 single cotton threads that you can divide easily.

 The separate threads make it very simple to adapt the thickness of your thread so you don’t need a huge variety of different threads in each color.

 Stranded embroidery floss is available in a huge variety of colors and commonly accessible in stores locally and online.

-Pearl cotton is a twisted thread looking a little bit rope-like.
-It has a beautiful texture and behaves slightly different than stranded embroidery floss.
+Pearl cotton (also called Perle cotton) is a twisted thread looking a little bit rope-like.
+It has a beautiful texture and behaves slightly differently than stranded embroidery floss.
 Pearl cotton thread is not dividable and is available in different thicknesses.

 The higher the number of the thread (e.g. Pearl no. 5) the finer/thinner is the thread.
 So Pearl no. 3 is thicker than no.5.